 Network ACL rules

-Confirm that the network ACL associated to the public subnet where the NAT gateway is present allows traffic from the ephemeral port range (1024-65535).
-If the network ACL allows only a subset of the ephemeral port range and the instances in the private subnet use a source port outside of that range, then traffic is dropped.
-For more information on how to configure network ACLs, see Recommended network ACL rules for a VPC with public and private subnets (NAT).
+Make sure that the network ACL that's associated to the public subnet of the NAT gateway allows traffic from the ephemeral port range (1024-65535).
+If the network ACL allows a subset of the port range and the instances use an out of range source port, then traffic is dropped.
+For more information, see Example: VPC with servers in private subnets and NAT.

 ErrorPortAllocation error on the NAT gateway

-For more information on this error, see How do I resolve the ErrorPortAllocation error on my NAT gateway?
+For more information, see How do I resolve the ErrorPortAllocation error on my NAT gateway?

 Client instance port exhaustion

-Check if the client instances in the private subnet have reached their operating system-level connection limits.
-To see the number of active connections, run the netstat command:
+Check if the client instances in the private subnet have reached their operating system (OS) connection limits:

 Linux: